Rimsk/SingleCell_Data_Analysis/README.md

 Single-cell RNA sequencing (scRNA-seq) is a cutting-edge technique that allows researchers to analyze the gene expression of individual cells.
 This method provides a deeper understanding of cellular heterogeneity and can reveal insights into developmental processes, disease mechanisms, and responses to treatments.
 As technology advances, scRNA-seq is becoming an essential tool in genomics research.

 ## The Reason
-Single-cell RNA sequencing is becoming increasingly popular and could soon be as commonplace as PCR.
-I just got my hands on some 10x Genomics single-cell RNAseq data to explore, so I wanted to take this opportunity to note my insights.
-I hope they prove useful to others as well.
+Single-cell RNA sequencing is gaining traction and may soon be as widely used as PCR.
+I downloaded the 10x Genomics single-cell RNAseq data (GSE146771) from GEO, focusing on colorectal cancer, and I wanted to take this opportunity to document my insights.
+I hope these notes will be helpful to others as well.

 Here’s a comprehensive pipeline for single-cell RNA sequencing data analysis, covering preprocessing, normalization, scaling, dimensionality reduction, clustering, and differential expression analysis: